b8zhong/FOMC-Minutes-Data/README.md

 This repository automatically scrapes, aggregates, and updates a dataset comprising the Federal Reserve's FOMC meeting statements and minutes, providing a robust historical view of changes in U.S. monetary policy over time.

 The scraper operates via a scheduled GitHub Actions workflow, which periodically polls the Federal Reserve's website for new statements and minutes as they become available.
-For more information on the workflow, please see [the GitHub Actions workflow].

 The dataset spans communications from the year 2000 onward, with the data presented exactly as found on the Federal Reserve's website.